andismith/dev-tool-secrets/secret/console-last-evaluated-expression.md

 - secret
 ---

-<p class="chrome safari">If you need the result of the previous expression for your next console evaluation, you can use the variable <code>$_</code>, which is automatically set to the last expression result for you.</p>
+<p class="chrome firebug safari">If you need the result of the previous expression for your next console evaluation, you can use the variable <code>$_</code>, which is automatically set to the last expression result for you.</p>

 <p class="firebug">Firebug added support for this in 1.12</p>